On this page:

 - Datagram Invocations

-- The Ice Protocol
+- Ice Protocol and Encoding

 - Effective TCP/IP Programming.
 Reading, MA: Addison-Wesley.
 Snader, J. C. 2000.